jan-bogaerts/mark/src/generated/mdc_cond_compress.md

     - Enabled when the project's undo-service has undo actions.
   - Redo: A button to repeat the last action performed by the project's undo-service.
     - Enabled when the undo-service has redo actions.
-# MarkdownCode > services > project service
-- The project service is responsible for:
-  - Creating a new project:
-    - Clears all data from the project's data list.
-    - Recreates cache objects for all registered GPT services.
-    - Raises an event to indicate data change for the project editor and results view components if they are open.
-  - Opening an existing project:
-    - Reads the specified file as a string.
-    - Splits the file into lines.
-    - Parses each line and stores the result object in the project's data list.
-    - Recreates cache objects for each registered GPT service using the name of the existing cached file.
-    - Raises an event to indicate data change for the project editor.
-  - Saving the currently opened project:
-    - Opens the specified file for writing.
-    - Converts all parsed objects in the data list to a string and writes them to the file.
-    - Resets the project's change indicator.
-    - Saves the filename in the project service for auto-save functionality.
-  - Updating the project's data list when the user makes changes in the markdown editor:
-    - The markdown editor calls an update function provided by the project.
-    - Updates the item in the data list at the specified line and updates any links to and from other items.
-  - Managing a data list of the currently loaded data and providing functions to work with it:
-    - Retrieves a tree structure representing project headers for use in the outline or drop-down boxes on the results view.
-    - Converts a header to its full text.
-- The project service also tracks user configurations:
-  - Auto-save setting stored in local storage.
-  - If auto-save is on, triggers or resets an auto-save timer when the update function is called.
-  - Automatically saves the project when the auto-save timer goes off, using a temporary filename if necessary.
-  - Code style for rendering source code declared in a markdown text file.
 # MarkdownCode > services > Undo service
 - The undo service records user text edits in different monaco-editors.
 - It includes both an undo and redo list.
-# MarkdownCode > services > gpt service
-- Responsible for communication with the open-ai api backend, primarily used by other services.
-- Uses the openai node.js library for communication.
-- Provides a function for sending api requests to open-ai.
-  - Function accepts a list of json objects with `role` and `content` fields.
-  - Sends the list to openai using the `createChatCompletion` function.
-  - Retries the request 3 times before raising an error.
-- Provides a method to retrieve the list of available models using the openai nodejs library.
-- Manages a list of available services.
-  - Services can register and unregister themselves.
-  - Registered services should provide a name and a `get-result` function.
-# MarkdownCode > services > build service
-- Converts markdown project data list into source code using a set of gpt-services
-- Iteratively generates conversions on different text frames
-- Starts with original markdown code and ends with source code files stored on disk
-- Performs the following actions to build the project:
-  - Asks the compress service to render the result for each text-fragment in the project.
 # MarkdownCode > services > dialog service
 - The dialog service is a shared interface for displaying dialog boxes in other components and services.
 - It supports dialog boxes for errors, warnings, and information.